Jasmin2895/custom_bash/README.md

 custom bash file

 This repository gives basic idea about the functions and aliases which can be useful for a developer.
 I have created this file by keeping in mind the challenges I have faced and able to solve them using bash commands and functions.

+This will be helpful when we are setting up our new system.
+This repository will be useful to configure your system.
+Coming soon...
+1. config set up for vscode
+2. gitconfig setup